 The tool generally isn’t needed, although it is good to have one.
-Just go ahead and tighten the plug by hand until it seats and then turn the plug a quarter turn to tighten.
+Just go ahead and tighten the plug by hand until it seats and then turns the plug a quarter turn to tighten.

 6 How To Fill Engine Oil

 This is the most critical step, forgetting this step would be a very expensive mistake.
 Your engine would seize solid not long after starting.
-Oil quantities are super important as too is the type of oil.
+Oil quantities are super important as too as the type of oil.

 The oil type for your vehicle is generally well marked, either on the oil cap or in the driver’s handbook.
 Your auto parts store can look this info up when you’re gathering your parts.